Nancy Priddy: Discography

+Television and film work

+In the 1970s and 1980s she had several appearances in comedy and drama television series and TV movies.
+She appeared in Mayberry R.F.D., Police Woman, The Waltons and Divorce Court, among other shows.
+She made multiple appearances as different characters in Bewitched, Cannon, Medical Center and Barnaby Jones.

+In 2016 she appeared in the feature-length comedy Bad Moms as Christina Applegate's mother.

 Family

 Priddy is the mother of actress Christina Applegate, and has appeared with her in several projects, including the television series Married... with Children and the film The Sweetest Thing.
 Like her daughter, Priddy is a breast cancer survivor.